Volkswagen has revealed plans for a 270bhp three-cylinder petrol engine and an improved 6.0-litre W12 for its luxury models.

 The W12 TSI is likely to debut in the Bentley Bentayga SUV which is due to launch in 2016.

-Group head of Powertrain Development, Dr Heinz-Jakob Neusser also explained that they are pushing ahead with plans to provide the modular MQB car platform which underpins the Golf, Passat, Audi A3 and many other group vehicles, with a 48 volt electrical system in the future.
+Group head of Powertrain Development, Dr Heinz-Jakob Neusser also explained that they are pushing ahead with plans to provide the modular MQB car platform which underpins the Volkswagen Golf, Volkswagen Passat, Audi A3 and many other group vehicles, with a 48 volt electrical system in the future.

 The upgrade will facilitate the installation of electric turbochargers on various engines starting with the diesels, including the 2.0 TDI.